-John Cassidy - Scupltor
+John Cassidy - Sculptor

 This site celebrates the life and work of sculptor John Cassidy (1860 - 1939).